iftitalukder/VEDA/README.md

 Execute the main script:

-python khvr.py (optimized for edge devices)
+python veda.py (optimized for edge devices)

 Controls will be avaible on terminal while running script

-## Learning About the Framework
+## Learning the algorithm

 Read my paper to learn in depth about the framework